Future Nostalgia: Cover artwork

 The cover artwork of Future Nostalgia was shot by French photographer, Hugo Comte, who also handled the creative direction and the photographs associated with the album's campaign, with Guillaume Sbalchiero handling the design.
 It was shot on 13 November 2019, and Lipa revealed it on 29 January 2020, along with the album's release date announcement.
 During shooting the promotional photography, Comte had one song on repeat for each shot to get Lipa in the mood for him to get the right shot.

-The cover artwork of Future Nostalgia features Lipa in a Googie-esque retro vehicle, one that could be seen in the Pulp Fiction (1994) 1950s-themed restaurant scene.
+The cover artwork of Future Nostalgia features Lipa in a Googie-esque retro vehicle, one that could be seen during the 1950s-themed restaurant scene in Pulp Fiction (1994).
 A dark sky with a blue moon, which was a stylistic choice, appears behind her.
 Lipa wears a 1950s-style button-down pink shirt, which is tied in a knot around her waist.
 Her accessories include gold hooped earrings, with a normal one in one ear and a misshaped one in the other, and numerous rings.
 She also wears long white gloves, which she holds the steering wheel with.
 Lipa has her blonde and brunette hair up in a bun.